Professor Layton and the Curious Village: Gameplay

 As a reward for completing a puzzle, the player may earn one of three rewards: machine parts known as "gizmos", furniture, or portrait pieces, to be used in their respective minigames accessible through the professor's trunk.
 Gizmos can be attached to assemble a robotic dog with the ability to sniff out hidden hint coins and puzzles.
 Pieces of furniture can be placed within Layton's and Luke's rooms at the local inn, arranging them in such a way as to make both of them completely happy with their rooms.
 Pieces of a portrait are assembled like a jigsaw puzzle, revealing a picture once fully assembled.
 By completing all 120 puzzles in the main game and each of these three minigames, the player can access up to 15 bonus puzzles from the main menu.
 The game is also compatible with Nintendo Wi-Fi Connection, which allows players to connect to the internet and unlock over 25 new puzzles in the game.
 The first unlockable puzzle was made available on the day of the game's release, and new puzzles were released weekly for half a year, every Sunday.
-After May 20, 2014, it's impossible to download the additional content, as the Nintendo Wi-Fi Connection service was terminated on that date.
+After May 20, 2014, it is impossible to download the additional content, as the Nintendo Wi-Fi Connection service was terminated on that date.

 Also found within the bonus features is a "Hidden Door", which can be opened by inputting a code found in a similar menu within the sequel, Professor Layton and the Diabolical Box.
 After opening, the door can be clicked to reveal concept art of various characters within the game.

-A playable demo of The Curious Village was playable on its official website until Adobe removed support for the Adobe Flash Player.
+A playable demo of The Curious Village was playable on its official website until Adobe removed support for Adobe Flash Player.